JetBrains/kotlin-mobile-docs/topics/parallel-code.md

 ### Asynchronous vs. parallel processing

-Let's make a distinction between asynchronous and parallel processing.
+Asynchronous and parallel processing are different terms.

 Within a coroutine, the sequence of processing may be suspended and resumed later.
 This allows for asynchronous, non-blocking code, without using callbacks or promises.
-That is asynchronous, but everything related to that coroutine may happen in a single thread.
+That is asynchronous processing, but everything related to that coroutine can happen in a single thread.

 The following code makes a network call using [Ktor](https://ktor.io/).
 In the main thread, the call is initiated and suspended, while another underlying process performs actual networking.
 When completed, the code resumes